How to Get a Kentucky Alcohol Server License: Updated Guide

 Not all alcohol training programs meet Kentucky’s legal requirements.

-Solution: Choose a recognized provider like Certification Experts to ensure compliance.
+Solution: Choose a recognized provider like the Certification Experts to ensure compliance.

 3. Forgetting to Renew the Certification